-To ensure the completeness of query answers in such cases, one could abandon RL reasoners altogether in favour of fully fledged OWL 2 reasoners, such as HermiT [25], Pellet [31] and Racer [10].
-However, despite intensive efforts at optimisation, the scalability of such systems falls far short of that exhibited by RL reasoners [19, 11].
+To ensure the completeness of query answers in such cases, one could abandon RL reasoners altogether in favour of fully fledged OWL 2 reasoners, such as HermiT [25], Pellet [32] and Racer [11].
+However, despite intensive efforts at optimisation, the scalability of such systems falls far short of that exhibited by RL reasoners [20, 12].

 In this paper, we propose novel techniques that allow us (in many cases) to compute sound and complete answers using off-the-shelf RL reasoners, even when the ontology is outside OWL 2 RL.
 Furthermore, in the cases where exact answers cannot be computed, our techniques allow us to compute an upper bound on the exact answers.
 This upper bound is useful in practice for (at least) two reasons.
-First, as illustrated in Figure 1(b), it allows us to bound the incompleteness of the RL reasoner by partitioning tuples into three sets: those that are definitely in the answer (marked with (\checkmark) , those that may be in the answer (marked with '?'), and those that are definitely not in the answer (marked with '-'); without the upper bound no tuples can be ruled out, and the status of a potentially huge number of tuples is thus left undetermined (as illustrated in Figure 1(a)).
-Second, it allows us to optimise the computation of exact answers by checking-e.g., using a fully-fledged OWL 2 reasoner-only the (typically small number of) tuples remaining in the gap between the lower and upper bounds.
+First, as illustrated in Figure 1(b), it allows us to bound the incompleteness of the RL reasoner by partitioning tuples into three sets: those that are definitely in the answer (marked with ' $\checkmark$ '), those that may be in the answer (marked with '?'), and those that are definitely not in the answer (marked with '-'); without the upper bound no tuples can be ruled out, and the status of a potentially huge number of tuples is thus left undetermined (as illustrated in Figure 1(a)).
+Second, it allows us to optimise the computation of exact answers by checkinge.g., using a fully-fledged OWL 2 reasoner-only the (typically small number of) tuples remaining in the gap between the lower and upper bounds.

-Our work is closely related to existing techniques for theory approximation [7, 30], where lower and upper bounds to query answers are obtained by transforming the knowledge base (and possibly also the query) into a less expressive language.
-Systems such as those described in [32, 27, 18], all of which we discuss in detail in Section 6, are able to compute upper bounds to query answers under certain conditions.
+Our work is closely related to existing techniques for theory approximation [8, 31], where lower and upper bounds to query answers are obtained by transforming the knowledge base (and possibly also the query) into a less expressive language.
+Systems such as those described in [33, 28, 19], all of which we discuss in detail in Section 6, are able to compute upper bounds to query answers under certain conditions.
 To the best of our knowledge, however, our approach is the only one that enjoys all of the following desirable properties:

-- In contrast to [32] and [27], computation of the upper bound requires only the ontology to be transformed, and is independent of both data and query. - In contrast to [32], [27], and [18], our transformation increases the size of the ontology only linearly with bounded minimum cardinality constraint values, and can be computed in linear time. - In contrast to [27] and [18], which approximate the ontology into DL-Lite (i.e., OWL 2 QL), our approach uses OWL 2 RL, which will typically lead to tighter bounds, and allows us to directly exploit an industrial-strength OWL 2 RL reasoner as a "black box". - In contrast to [32] and [18], our approach is independent of the query language, and hence can be applied not only to SPARQL queries, but also to more general languages such as (unions of) conjunctive queries.
+- In contrast to [33] and [28], computation of the upper bound requires only the ontology to be transformed, and is independent of both data and query. - In contrast to [33], [28], and [19], the transformation increases the size of the ontology only linearly, and can be computed in linear time. - In contrast to [28] and [19], which approximate the ontology into DL-Lite (i.e., OWL 2 QL), our approach uses OWL 2 RL, which will typically lead to tighter bounds, and allows us to directly exploit an industrial-strength OWL 2 RL reasoner as a "black box". - In contrast to [33] and [19], our approach is independent of the query language, and hence can be applied not only to SPARQL queries, but also to more general languages such as (unions of) conjunctive queries.